boxwise/dropapp/docs/adr/adr_auth0.md

 - Switching between mobile and desktop application

-- Reaching the total users (10K) or [API rate limits](https://auth0.com/docs/support/policies/rate-limit-policy/management-api-endpoint-rate-limits) (*2 requests per seconds with bursts up to 10 requests, GET Token: 50 per minute with bursts up to 500 requests*)
+- Becomes more expensive as either number of users grow more than 10K compare to [Firebase which free for 10K users verfications](https://firebase.google.com/pricing#blaze-calculator) or changes to the current enterprise agreement for open source project (Free) [pricing](https://auth0.com/pricing)

-- Auth0 changes to the current enterprise agreement for open source project, and how they impact [pricing](https://auth0.com/pricing) and API limits
+- Reaching to the current [API rate limits](https://auth0.com/docs/support/policies/rate-limit-policy/management-api-endpoint-rate-limits) (*2 requests per seconds with bursts up to 10 requests, GET Token: 50 per minute with bursts up to 500 requests*) cause to get 429 error message